-The unprovoked assault on the homeless person happened early Tuesday morning, June 14, when a suspect approached the 55-year-old victim and began yelling at him, police say.
+The apparently unprovoked assault on the homeless person happened early Tuesday morning, June 14, when a suspect approached the 55-year-old victim in West Vancouver and began yelling at him, police said at the time.
 The suspect also threw several large rocks, resulting in lacerations to the victim’s head and hand.

 Investigators said the victim did not know the suspect.